shutaozhenzhen/thetimelineproj/doc/howto-run-tests.rst

 Run automated tests (unit tests)
 ================================

 We like automated test.
-All of timeline's automated tests can be run with a single command::
+All of Timeline's automated tests can be run with a single command::

     ./test/execute-specs.py